Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

 If you want to learn about the rich cultural history of North Carolina, this is the place to visit.

-Enjoy a musical experience with artists like James Taylor, Randy Travis, and Clay Aiken through North Carolina Music Hall of Fame's interactive exhibits.
+Enjoy a musical experience with artists like James Taylor, Randy Travis, and Clay Aiken through the North Carolina Music Hall of Fame's interactive exhibits.

 You can find the place at 600 Dale Earnhardt Blvd.
 Kannapolis, NC, right next to the Curb Motorsports Museum.